Kayyleigh/BarNotation/devlog.md

 | `\mathsf{}`     | Sans-serif        | A–Z, a–z      | Rare, but sometimes used in stylistic documents                   |

 Implemented: Now if trying to get unknown open/close bracket, it gives empty string
+TODO: add overline and underbrace styles for nodedecoration underbrace is so hideous and also it doesnt work well cuz it should b elike bigop but for me it is a deco but that is not the most important thing atm